-- Check the discussion frequently and respond appropriately and on subject.
-Read what others have already contributed before you respond. - Focus on one subject per post - Capitalize words only to highlight a point or for titles--Capitalizing otherwise is generally viewed as SHOUTING! - Be respectful and careful with your online interactions.
+• Check the discussion frequently and respond appropriately and on subject.
+Read what others have already contributed before you respond.

+• Focus on one subject per post

+- Capitalize words only to highlight a point or for titles--Capitalizing otherwise is generally viewed as SHOUTING! - Be respectful and careful with your online interactions.
 I expect ALL students to be treated with respect in this class, no matter what their political beliefs, ethnicity, ability, sexual orientation, race, class, gender, religion, etc. may be - Cite any quotes, references, and sources you might use. - Don't forward or share another individual's post or comment without obtaining their permission FIRST! - It's fine to use humor, but use it carefully.
-The absence of face-to-face cues can cause humor to be misinterpreted as criticism or "flaming" (angry, antagonistic criticism) - Feel free to use emoticons such as :) or ;) to let others know you're being humorous. - It's your discussion forum: The discussion forum is your forum, your space to air your thoughts and ideas.
+The absence of face-to-face cues can cause humor to be misinterpreted as criticism or "flaming" (angry, antagonistic criticism) - Feel free to use emoticons such as :) or ;) to let others know you're being humorous.

+It's your discussion forum: The discussion forum is your forum, your space to air your thoughts and ideas.
 I will contribute several discussion questions at the beginning of each module and occasionally respond to questions and comments in your discussion forum, but for the most part it is YOUR place to engage with the readings and information.
 Use it!
 Enjoy it!
 Make it interesting and fun!

-Further information, as well as the grading rubric for discussions, can be found in the first module on Canvas.
+Further information, as well as the grading rubric for discussions, can be found both in your weekly assignment rubric for the discussions and in the discussion forum on Canvas.